ChildDevLab/HBCD-EEG-data-release-notes/README.md

 To use this script:
 1. Open the script using RStudio.
-2. Provide a directory path (the path to the folder where the downloaded EEG data is stored) on line 22. *Be sure your directory path ends in a '/', to ensure the files are out put to the correct location with the correct file name*
+2. Provide a directory path (the path to the folder where the downloaded EEG data is stored; instructions for how to navigate to this folder are above) on line 22. *Be sure your directory path ends in a '/', to ensure the files are out put to the correct location with the correct file name*

 NOTE: if you are using this script on a Windows computer, you will need to change the direction of the slashes from '\\' to '/'.